Citation, DOI, disclosures and article data

 CT has become the modality of choice for assessment of acute abdomen in adults, and thus most frequently images intussusception.
 Also, short length transient intussusception is a frequent incidental finding.

-Best know is the so-called bowel-within-bowel configuration, in which the layers of the bowel are duplicated forming concentric rings (CT equivalent of the ultrasonographic target sign) when imaged at right angles to lumen, and a soft tissue sausage when imaged longitudinally 13.
+Best known is the so-called bowel-within-bowel configuration, in which the layers of the bowel are duplicated forming concentric rings (CT equivalent of the ultrasonographic target sign) when imaged at right angles to the lumen, and a soft tissue sausage when imaged longitudinally 13.

 Treatment and prognosis

 In children, intussusception reduction can be achieved without recourse to surgery in most cases.
-Using a water soluble medium or air, retrograde pressure can be exerted to reduce the intussusception.
-If symptoms have been protracted, rectal blood is present, there are signs of peritonitis or enema reduction is unsuccessful then surgical intervention is usually required.
+Using a water-soluble medium or air introduced via a rectal catheter, retrograde pressure can be exerted to reduce the intussusception.
+If symptoms have been protracted, rectal blood is present; there are signs of peritonitis or enema reduction is unsuccessful then surgical intervention is usually required.
 With no surgical treatment, there can be recurrence rates of up to 30%.